hipoglucido/Autube/README.md

 - 2 Download them with the `downloadLocalPlaylist(urls_path,...)` method

-# Downloading online existent playlists
+## Downloading online existent playlists
 - 1 Get the url of a youtube playlist, i.e:

 `https://www.youtube.com/watch?v=BrBpewHG-wI&list=PLmDTvnzs8qB22Sjh1E2MJq2VCxuit-JNn`

 - 2 Download them with the `downloadPlayList(playlist_url,...)` method

-# Features
+## Features
+- Download individual songs in single/batch mode
+- Download playlists
-- Convert downloaded songs to `.mp3` using `ffmpeg` and `pydub`
+- Convert downloaded songs to `.mp3`
 - Parallel downloads and conversions (the author encourages a responsible use of this functionality)
-- Python 3 support only

-# Youtube songs to phone fast and ez:
+## Youtube songs to phone fast and ez:
 The way I use this is very confortable and fast:
 - I have a `music.txt` file in a place where I have fast access to.
 - Whenever I find a nice song I just look it up in youtube and paste add its link to the `music.txt` file (you can put various, one below the other).